ponmar/skynetremote/README.md

 ### Releases ###

-See downloads for an easy to run pre-built JAR file.
+See [downloads][skynetremote_downloads] for an easy to run pre-built JAR file.
 If your Java version is too old to run this build you need to rebuild Skynet Remote, and possibly [Skynet API][skynet_api_site].

 ### How to build? ###
 This project can either be built and run from within Eclipse, or by exporting a JAR file to be executed outside Eclipse.